 Interestingly, CBD oil can go from your stomach and through to your brain!
 There’s a barrier that protects the brain between the blood and the brain, called the blood-brain barrier.
-After crossing it, CBD affects a hormone called adenosine in your brain, and this is how CBD oil can help reduce chronic pain (2).
+After crossing it, CBD affects a hormone called adenosine in your brain, and this is how CBD oil can possibly help reduce chronic pain (2).

-CBD oil is not only useful for pain when taken orally, but it can also work if applied as a cream on the skin directly, also known as “topical application”.
+CBD oil is not only possibly useful for pain when taken orally, but it can also work if applied as a cream on the skin directly, also known as “topical application”.

 Some products have CBD extracted and made into a cream specifically for this reason.
 When researchers looked at how effective CBD on the skin is for pain, they found that pain from arthritis and neuropathic pain was reduced, with minimal side effects (3).